Snowmobiling Areas in Chugach State Park

 Location: The trailhead is located at the end of Malcom Drive near Sierra Mesa Circle in Chugiak.
 Access to this area is via the Peters Creek Exit at Mile 21 of the Glenn Highway.

 Special Features: There are nice woodland views at lower elevations.
 Be sure to stay on the trail in these areas.
 There are also views of upper Cook Inlet and Eagle River from this area.

 Area Description: The Eagle River water course and gravel bars downstream of the confluence of Icicle Creek and Eagle River to the Glenn Highway.
 The South Fork drainage and Meadow Creek are closed to snowmobiles.11 AAC 20.040 (5)

 Fee: $5 parking fee at both Briggs Bridge and North Fork Access (Mile 7.4 of Eagle River Road) or annual day use pass.

 Location: Access to the snowmobile area is via the Briggs Bridge Day Use Area off of Eagle River Loop Road or the North Fork Access at Mile 7.4 Eagle River Road.

 Special Features: Great family friendly riding area.
 Wildlife, scenic vistas.

 Area Description: Snowmobilers must follow a designated two mile corridor beginning at Upper Huffman trailhead to access the open area.
-Beyond a sign posted at the two-mile mark, snowmobilers have access to the entire Powerline Valley.
+Snowmobile area is the Powerline valley south of a straight line made between the top of False Peak and Flattop Peak.
 Williwaw Lakes Valley is not open to snowmobiles.
 Crossing over Ship or Powerline Pass will also result in violation.
 11 AAC 20.040 (7)